Destinations » Asia » Far East »

 In contradiction to their modern society filled with hard work and fun gadgets,

-the people seem to find a release for this pressure through socialization and a
+the people of Japan seem to find a release for this pressure through socialization

-unique sense of humor.
-After work bars and restaurants are filled, but by late evening
+and a unique sense of humor.
+After work hours bars and restaurants are filled, but

-have cleared out as businesspersons return home to their families.
-Television seems
+by late evening have cleared out as businesspersons return home to their families.

-to be focused on quirky games and humiliation that are creative and humorous.
-Today
+Television seems to be focused on quirky games and humiliation that are creative

-the Japanese are a diverse and unique people with many
+around nearly every turn.
+Today the Japanese are a diverse and unique people with

 Learn More About Japan: